-We now have eight mentors at TwoBrain.
-Each of us have a slightly different style.
+We now have dozens of mentors at Two-Brain.
+Each of us has a slightly different style.
 Mine is to say, “Here are the three things you have to complete before Tuesday.
 Here are the videos and here are the templates.
-You good?” but Ken will ask, “How do I know you’re going to have this done before our next call?” and have his mentoring clients tell HIM how they’re going to be held accountable.
+You good?”
+But another will ask, “How do I know you’re going to have this done before our next call?” and have his mentoring clients tell him how they’re going to be held accountable.
 Both work.

 Finally, how much time do you have to actually do the hard work?
 That’s pretty important.
 Years ago, I thought it would be enough to sell people “how-to” videos.
 There was a lot of knowledge (and about 100 hours of sweat on my part) in the videos.
 But people didn’t ACT on the knowledge.
 So when I moved to found TwoBrainBusiness.com in early 2016, I knew 1:1 mentorship HAD to be the core of my practice.

 Here’s how I work best, as a mentoree:

 1. A quarterly review of my mission in life (to serve those who serve others).

 4. Clear steps to take this quarter.

 6. Metrics we’ll use to track success.

 If you’re familiar with the Two-Brain process, that won’t be a surprise: it’s how we do our monthly mentoring calls.
 It’s the process I’ve learned to be most effective after five years as a mentor and more than a decade as a mentee.